MichaelHDesigns/truecrypto-oss/doc/instantx.md

 * `zmqpubrawtxlock`: publishes the raw transaction when locked via InstantX
 * `zmqpubhashtxlock`: publishes the transaction hash when locked via InstantX

-This mechanism has been integrated into Bitcore-Node-TDC which allows for notification to be broadcast through Insight API in one of two ways:
+This mechanism has been integrated into Bitcore-Node-BTC which allows for notification to be broadcast through Insight API in one of two ways:
 * WebSocket:
 * API: